johnnyvenom/2023_CMJ_Fiction2Function_submitted/README.md

 # Computer Music Journal submission #306

+> ***Note:** This repository contains the original manuscript submission files.
+The manuscript is conditionally accepted as of Feb 2023 and a separate, new repository contains current revisions for publication: https://github.com/johnnyvenom/2023_CMJ_Fiction2Function_accepted

-"From Fiction to Function: Imagining New Instruments Through Design Workshops"
+## "From Fiction to Function: Imagining New Instruments Through Design Workshops"

 Authors: